 Federal purchases of light commercial heating and cooling equipment must be ENERGY STAR-qualified.
 Federal laws and requirements mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.
 This product overview explains how to meet energy-efficiency requirements for Federal purchases of light commercial heating and cooling equipment and how to maximize energy savings throughout products' useful lives.

 This acquisition guidance applies to commercial central air conditioners (CACs) and air-source heat pumps (ASHPs) that operate on three-phase electric current and have cooling capacities of 240,000 British thermal units per hour (Btu/hr) or less.
 Packaged terminal air conditioners and heat pumps are excluded.

 Meeting Energy Efficiency Requirements for Light Commercial Heating and Cooling Equipment

 Buy products that have the ENERGY STAR label.
 A list of all qualified products is available from ENERGY STAR.
-For the most up-to-date efficiency levels required for this product category, visit the ENERGY STAR Light Commercial Heating & Cooling website.
-For more information, or for a point of contact, visit the Resources for Energy-Efficient Products page.
+For the most up-to-date efficiency levels required for this product category, visit ENERGY STAR Light Commercial Heating and Cooling.

 Reducing Energy Costs: Save Up to $1,785 In Energy Costs When You Buy ENERGY STAR–Qualified Products